kketevani/kkapanadze/content/maps/header/index.md

-`I have created 3D maps of places where I have lived for more than a year`.
+`I have created 3D maps of places where I have lived`.

 _FYI: Don't forget to zoom in (after clicking on country names) and wait a while; rendering may take sometime.
 So be patient!
 Have a drink of water_ 🙂